 BRCC has established a violence prevention committee with responsibility for education and violence prevention on campus and a threat assessment team that implements the assessment, intervention, and action policies of the violence prevention committee.
 The membership of this body includes representatives from the following areas: student affairs, human resources, law enforcement, a mental health professional or counseling services representative, and others who have knowledge, professional expertise, or responsibilities that could assist the committee with completing its work.
-The membership of the committee must comply with the requirements of Virginia Code § 23-9.2:10. and should consult VCCS legal counsel when necessary, through established protocols.
+The representatives above serve jointly, on both the violence prevention committee and threat assessment team.
+The members of the each team must comply with the requirements of Virginia Code § 23.1-805. and should consult VCCS legal counsel when necessary, through established protocols.